How Much Vitamin D3 Should You Take? [2026 Dosage Guide by Blood Level]

 General maintenance: Clinical Trial Overview

-Optimising (Huberman protocol) has been studied independently and in combination with general maintenance for how much vitamin d3 should you take?
+Optimising (the neuroscientist protocol) has been studied independently and in combination with general maintenance for how much vitamin d3 should you take?
 [2026 dosage guide by blood level].
 Combination protocols consistently outperform single-ingredient approaches, suggesting synergistic mechanisms rather than simple additive effects.

 Evidence summary: The supplements in this guide have a combined research base of 100+ clinical studies.
 While no natural supplement has the same clinical trial infrastructure as pharmaceutical drugs, the evidence base for this combination is among the strongest available for natural interventions in how much vitamin d3 should you take?
 [2026 dosage guide by blood level].